ept/blog/drafts/yc-value.md

 complete waste.

 Your job as founder is to figure out how to play your cards such as to maximise the chances of massive win.
-Dilution changes incrementally, but probability is much more variable.
-Therefore, if you can figure out a way of substantially increasing your chances of success (putting yourself on the good side of those discontinuities), the equity cost is secondary.
+Dilution changes incrementally, but probability of success is much more variable.
+Therefore, if you can figure out a way of substantially increasing your chances of success (putting yourself on the good side of some of those discontinuities), the equity cost is secondary.
 It's not irrelevant, but as long as it's in the right ballpark, it's ok.

 Of course you should be prudent to whom you give equity, but I would argue that if someone can give you "unfair advantages", it's well worth bringing them on board and not worrying too much